chrisjm/personal-discord-bot/README.md

 # personal-discord-bot

 A feature-rich Personal Assistant Discord Bot built with Discord.js.
-This bot includes various capabilities such as GPT integration, meditation sessions, news tracking, financial tools, time management, and more.
+This bot includes various capabilities such as GPT integration, news tracking, financial tools, time management, and more.

 ## Features

 - **GPT Integration**: Interact with GPT models for intelligent conversations
-- **Meditation**: Start meditation sessions with timer and ambient sounds
 - **News Tracking**: Follow and get updates from RSS feeds
 - **Financial Tools**: Track cryptocurrency prices and stock market data
 - **Time Management**: Handle timezone conversions and scheduling